-Blue Chip has historically focussed on provision of total system support services for users of IBM technology, including basic hardware maintenance services, disaster recovery, managed services and infrastructure services based out of the company’s two data centres located near Bedford in the United Kingdom.
+Blue Chip has built its business based on the provision of total system support services for users of IBM technology, including hardware maintenance and disaster recovery services, software support, and managed infrastructure services based out of the company’s two data centres located near Bedford in the United Kingdom.
 Blue Chip also provides hardware, software and professional services to assist customers who have not outsourced their information technology environment.

-Although the previous focus has been on the delivery of services within the United Kingdom, this has included major multi-national companies.
-Blue Chip is now expanding its hardware maintenance operations into the USA and Europe, placing more emphasis on effective use of a supply chain.
-The objective of Blue Chip’s supplier relationship function is not only to ensure service quality and performance, but to ensure supplier commitment to Blue Chip’s policies and business practices.
+Whilst continuing to focus on the United Kingdom as a core market, including local entities for multi- national organisations, Blue Chip is continuing to expand its hardware maintenance operations into the USA and Europe, placing more emphasis on effective use of a supply chain.
+The objective of Blue Chip’s supplier relationship function is not only to ensure service quality and performance, but to ensure supplier commitment to Blue Chip’s policies and business practices, irrespective of geography.

 Our Supply Chains

-The Blue Chip supply chain is broadly broken into a number of categories including new product supply (whether hardware or software), used product supply (for hardware spares), connectivity services, specialist technical support services, utility services (such as power), outsourced back office functions, and facility services such as cleaners.
+The Blue Chip supply chain is broadly broken into a number of categories including new product supply (whether hardware or software), used product supply (for hardware spares and second user sales), connectivity services, specialist technical support services, utility services (such as power), outsourced back office functions, logistics and transport suppliers, and facility services such as cleaners.

 Our Policies on Slavery and Human Trafficking

-Modern slavery refers to servitude, forced labour and human trafficking and Blue Chip recognises that it is a worldwide problem that can occur in any country throughout the globalised community, including in the United Kingdom.
-Blue Chip expects its employees to report any concerns and has a whistleblowing policy that ensures the confidentiality and anonymity of anyone reporting a violation they identify.
-All reports will be fully investigated and appropriate remedial actions taken
+Modern slavery refers to servitude, forced labour and human trafficking.
+Blue Chip recognises this as a worldwide problem that can occur in any country, including the United Kingdom.
+Blue Chip expects and encourages its employees to report any concerns and has a whistleblowing policy that ensures the confidentiality and anonymity of anyone reporting a violation they identify.
+All reports will be fully investigated, and appropriate remedial actions taken.

 Due Diligence Processes for Slavery and Human Trafficking

 Blue Chip’s supplier management and Compliance functions which report directly into the Board of Directors, provides an internal governance and due diligence function on slavery and human trafficking at both operational and leadership levels.
-This governance structure is designed to identify and assess potential risk areas in the Blue Chip supply chain, mitigate the risk of slavery and human trafficking occurring in our supply chain, provide a basis for the ongoing monitoring of potential risk areas, providing policies for suppliers to adhere to, and a clear process for issues to be reported in a confidentially and without detriment.
+This governance structure is designed to identify and assess potential risk areas in our supply chain, mitigate the risk of slavery and human trafficking occurring, and provide a basis for the ongoing monitoring of potential risk areas, providing policies for suppliers to adhere to, and a clear process for issues to be reported confidentially and without detriment.

-Blue Chip is in the process of contacting all members of its supply chain, irrespective of whether they supply goods or services, requesting a copy of their policies in respect of slavery and human trafficking and where relevant their slavery and human trafficking statement and a signed commitment to exclude slavery and human trafficking from their supply chain.
+As per the commitment in our previous annual Statement Blue Chip has contacted its supply chain, irrespective of whether they supply goods or services, and has collected copies of relevant policies, where relevant their slavery and human trafficking statement (where relevant) and/or a signed commitment to exclude slavery and human trafficking from their supply chain.
 This includes assurances that appropriate controls and policies are in place, including within their own supply chain, and that appropriate due diligence checks have been performed as needed.

-Information from the above process will provide the information required to enable Blue Chip to complete an initial risk assessment across the Blue Chip supply chain.
+Information from the above process is enabling Blue Chip to complete a risk assessment across the Blue Chip supply chain.
 We know that our greatest exposure to possible slavery and human trafficking is in the supply to us of hardware and in particular the supply of raw materials used to manufacture those products, but we are also aware of the risks associated with labour employed in the service sector, particularly when low skilled.

 We have now mapped our supply chain to assess particular industry and sector-specific, as well as geographical, risks and at the time this annual statement was compiled, are in the process of assessing each supplier and allocating it with a risk level based on its response to Blue Chip’s due diligence requests.
 Any supplier deemed of a high risk may be visited personally and a review undertaken of its operations in the context of compliance to anti-slavery and human trafficking requirements.

-Each company in the Blue Chip supply chain will be required to notify us immediately on becoming aware of any indications of slavery or human trafficking in their business or supply chain, and we encourage a cooperative approach where issues are resolved together and proactively.
+Each company in the Blue Chip supply chain is required to notify us immediately on becoming aware of any indications of slavery or human trafficking in their business or supply chain, and we encourage a cooperative approach where issues are resolved together and proactively.
 Any suppliers in breach of its commitments will face appropriate actions which could include termination of contracts and its relationship with Blue Chip.

-In addition to assessing the current Blue Chip business and supply chain, our supplier management and compliance functions have recently performed a complete review of our New Supplier Due Diligence Process and the related checks to be completed now include specific areas to gain assurance of ethical business operations, including in relation to slavery and human trafficking, before using a new supplier.
+In addition to assessing the current Blue Chip business and supply chain, our supplier management and compliance functions have recently performed a complete review of our New Supplier Due Diligence Process and the related checks to be completed now include specific areas to gain assurance that ethical business operations and employment processes, including in relation to slavery and human trafficking, are used before using a new supplier.

 Supplier Adherence to Our Values and Ethics

-The Code of Practice will address not only slavery and human trafficking obligations, but also ensure compliance to ethical business practices in general and commitment to climate friendly practices in the manufacture and delivery of both goods and services.
-The Blue Chip Standard Purchase Terms will also be updated so that ad hoc suppliers engaged on a transactional basis are also captured.
+The Code of Conduct addresses not only slavery and human trafficking obligations, but also ensures compliance to ethical business practices in general and commitment to climate friendly practices in general.
+The Blue Chip Standard Purchase Terms referenced on Purchase Orders have also been updated so that ad hoc suppliers engaged on a transactional basis are also captured.

 All Blue Chip staff are also notified whenever a policy is updated, with updates highlighting the significant changes to be reviewed.
-Our recruitment process and policy also defines our stance on slavery and human trafficking, both in making sure that new employees are aware of our policies and ensuring that our employment packages are fair.
+Our recruitment process and policy also define our stance on slavery and human trafficking, both in making sure that new employees are aware of our policies and ensuring our employment packages are fair.
 To ensure continued understanding of topics such as the risk of modern slavery and human trafficking in the Blue Chip business and our supply chain, we provide awareness updates to staff on relevant enforcements including the Modern Slavery Policy.

 Our Effectiveness in Combating Slavery and Human Trafficking

-Blue Chip has elected to use a number of key performance indicators (KPI’s) to measure how effective we have been to ensure that slavery and human trafficking is not taking place on any part of the business or supply chain.
-The KPI’s will be based on measuring the processes discussed earlier in this annual statement and include the number of suppliers contacted, the number that have signed Blue Chip’s contract terms for slavery and human trafficking, the number that have been visited or had due diligence performed, and additionally the number of related concerns that have been reported, whether through normal management channels or via the whistleblowing procedure.
+Blue Chip uses a number of key performance indicators (KPI’s) to measure how effective we have been in ensuring that slavery and human trafficking is not taking place on any part of the business or supply chain.
+The KPI’s are based on measuring the processes discussed earlier in this annual statement and include the number of suppliers contacted, the number that have signed Blue Chip’s contract terms for slavery and human trafficking, the number that have been visited or had due diligence performed, and additionally the number of related concerns that have been reported, whether through normal management channels or via the whistleblowing procedure.
 We are committed to publishing an update on progress against the KPI’s in the next annual statement.